 - Sentence explaining the syllabus for the course has been reviewed and approved by an appropriate faculty member from the department making the request; include the faculty member’s name.

 - Most recent Curriculum Vitae (CV).
+Be sure to update the PhD “expected by” date, if applicable.

 - A summary page of the evaluation scores from the last two semesters the student taught or letters of recommendation that speaks to the student’s experience and ability as a college-level instructor.
 (COCI no longer requires each individual teaching evaluation and strongly prefers a summary of the evaluation scores.)